First Lady Jill Biden Will Visit Burlington County On Monday As Part Of American Rescue Plan Support Tour

 BURLINGTON COUNTY, N.J.
 (CBS) — President Joe Biden is kicking off his nationwide tour next week in Delaware County, while First Lady Dr. Jill Biden will be heading to South Jersey.
 The president and first lady are traveling across the country touting the American Rescue Plan signed into the law on Thursday.

-The first lady will visit Burlington County, New Jersey, on Monday.READ MORE: Police: 25-Year-Old Man Dies After Being Shot In Head In Mantua
+The first lady will visit Burlington County, New Jersey, on Monday.READ MORE: More Philadelphia Schools Reopen Monday For In-Person Learning

 Eyewitness News spoke to the county commissioner about why she thinks her county was chosen by Jill Biden.